Atnia Card Game Rules Document

 1. Pre round

-1. If it is not the first round of the game, the player with the most cards in hand becomes the first player (tie broken by who has the most total offense among their units, if that is tied, the player who began as the second player in the previous round becomes the first player.)
+1. If it is not the first round of the game, the player with the most cards in hand becomes the first player (tie broken by who has the most units, if that is tied, the player who began as the second player in the previous round becomes the first player.)

 2. Each player gets 1 additional energy counter